NiYien/docs/update_Niyien_tool_en.md

 ## NiYien Tool Update Log

-Version：V1.3.9RC（minimum Gyroflow version: V1.6.3)
+Version：V1.4.0（minimum Gyroflow version: V1.6.3)
 >1.
 Fix some issues for Magic Lantern.
 >
 >2.
 Fixed the bug that some long videos couldn't be stabilized.
 >
 >3.
-Optimize the parameters for Nikon rolling shutter correction.
+Optimize the parameters for Canon, Nikon, Lumix rolling shutter correction.
 >
 >4.
 Add support for pre-recording.
 >
 >5.
+Fix the bug where error messages indicating improper installation of Gyroflow, Braw SDK, and Red SDK appear under MacOS.
+>
+>6.
+Automatically skip processing videos shot with stationary equipment such as tripods or monopods.
+>
+>7.
 Add support for additional cameras:
 >   a.
 Canon R6 III, RP
 >
 >   b.
 Lumix G85

 Version：V1.3.9（minimum Gyroflow version: V1.6.3)
 >1.
 Add support for Magic Lantern(Prores).